Tanya Tagaq: Activism

-In March 2014, Ellen DeGeneres donated $1.5 million to the Humane Society of the United States, an outspoken critic of the Canadian seal hunt.
-As a counter-response, people began posting "sealfies" — pictures of themselves wearing sealskin or eating seal meat.

-As part of this viral media campaign, Tagaq posted a picture of her young daughter lying beside a dead seal on Twitter.
-The seal had been killed to feed a group of local elders and is an essential part of an Inuk diet, eaten by necessity and tradition.
-The image caused backlash by animal rights activists, who directed online abuse and threats towards Tagaq.

-During her Polaris Music Prize acceptance speech, she encouraged people to wear and eat seal, and shouted, "Fuck PETA", which enraged animal rights activists.
-Inuit have been arguing since the 1980s that any attack on the seal hunt is an attack on the Indigenous hunt, because it destroys the market for furs.
+Tagaq advocates for traditional Inuit sealing and the use of seal meat in Inuit cuisine.
+She was one of several activists to post images of sealskin and seal meat on Twitter in 2014 in protest of a campaign against sealing by Ellen DeGeneres and the Humane Society of the United States.
+During her Polaris Music Prize acceptance speech in 2014, she encouraged people to wear and eat seal, and shouted, "Fuck PETA".
 Subsequently, Tagaq tweeted, "I had a scrolling screen of 1200 missing and murdered indigenous women at the Polaris gala but people are losing their minds over seals."
 In 2016, Tagaq reported that she had been banned from Facebook for posting a photo of a sealskin coat.

 The Aboriginal Peoples Television Network named Tagaq one of the 16 Indigenous "movers and shakers to watch in 2016."
-The list praised Tagaq's activism against "to expose hard truths about systemic racism in governments, missing and murdered Indigenous women and proudly supporting the practices and preservation of her culture such as seal hunting."
+The list praised Tagaq's activism "to expose hard truths about systemic racism in governments, missing and murdered Indigenous women and proudly supporting the practices and preservation of her culture such as seal hunting."

-In 2020 she provided narration in the music video for "End of the Road", a protest song about the issue of missing and murdered Indigenous women by the rock band Crown Lands.
+In 2020, Tagaq provided narration in the music video for "End of the Road", a protest song about the issue of missing and murdered Indigenous women by the rock band Crown Lands.